 Arrange a meeting location close to your neighborhood.
 It should have enough room to hold your invited neighbors and for the use of audio visual aids such as an overhead projector.
 Most public places offer the use of a classroom free of charge to Neighborhood Watch groups.

-Your Crime Prevention Specialist will design your invitation for your distribution.
+Your Community Outreach Specialist will design your invitation for your distribution.

 Distribute the invitations at least 2 weeks prior to the meeting.
 The most effective way to do this is to ask the Neighborhood Watch volunteers to hand-carry them to neighbors and ask if they will attend.
 Get names and phone numbers if possible to make reminder calls later.